Federal Ombudsman Trains 491 Teachers Against Pedophilia - UrduPoint

 Federal Ombudsman Trains 491 Teachers Against Pedophilia

-The Office of the National Commissioner for Children (ONCC), working under Federal Ombudsman of Pakistan, had conducted 12 training sessions from January to July 2019 to train Kasur's teachers against the menace of child abuse, FO's Commissioner for Children Syeda Viqarun Nisa told APP on Thursday.
+The Office of the National Commissioner for Children (ONCC), working under Federal Ombudsman of Pakistan, had conducted 12 training sessions from January to July 2019 to train Kasur's teachers against the menace of child abuse, FO's Commissioner for Children Syeda Viqarun Nisa told APP.

 Viqarun Nisa said these trainings would help teachers to educate self-defense techniques to the children for countering any sort of abuse.
 It also enabled the children to inform their parents/guardians about any threat or danger which they were facing.

-Through the trainings, the teacher could identify the children at-risk in their schools and discuss such issues with their parents, besides advising them for appropriate measures, she added.
+Through the trainings, the teachers could easily identify the children at-risk in their schools and discuss such issues with their parents, besides advising them for appropriate measures, she added.